Ugh. Another mommy blog.

 But as a previous writer of truths, I feel like I need this.
-Not only to vent and whip my writing chops back into shape, but because it’s the break for all mothers who look upon perfect Momstagram accounts, vigorously consult mommy forums, and declare, “Well he/she makes it ALL worth it!”.
+Not only to vent and whip my writing chops back into shape, but because it’s the break for all mothers who look upon perfect Momstagram accounts, vigorously consult mommy forums, and declare, “Well my little one makes it ALL worth it!”.

 I’m here to call BS on it all.

 No mom is perfect.
-I’m doing it wrong, a lot.
+I’m doing it wrong, a lot of the time.
+Every day is a marathon.
+Everything is judged.
 Everything I think, but shouldn’t think.
 Do, but shouldn’t do.
 Eat, but shouldn’t eat.

 I am not perfect.
-I was not born into this mommy role.
+I was not prepared for this mommy role.
 I did not even plan for these two little puke machines.
 But I am an expat from perfectionism, with a “doing the best I can” mindset.

 Also, as much as I’ll joke about the two little girls that I now own, I love them both so very much, they are my world and truth, and everything I do is for them. ❤